Krishna Janmashtami: South India

-In Jammu, kite flying from rooftops is a part of the celebration on Krishna Janmashtami.

 Eastern and Northeastern India

-Janmashtami is widely celebrated by Hindu Vaishnava communities of eastern and northeastern India.
+Janmashtami is widely celebrated by Krishnaite and Hindu Vaishnava communities of eastern and northeastern India.
 The widespread tradition of celebrating Krishna in these regions is credited to the efforts and teachings of 15th and 16th century Sankardeva and Chaitanya Mahaprabhu.
-They developed philosophical ideas, as well as new forms of performance arts to celebrate the Hindu god Krishna such as Borgeet, Ankia Naat, Sattriya and Bhakti yoga now popular in West Bengal and Assam.
-Further east, Manipur people developed Manipuri dance form, a classical dance form known for its Hindu Vaishnavism themes, and which like Sattriya includes love-inspired dance drama arts of Radha-Krishna called Raslila.
-These dance drama arts are a part of Janmashtami tradition in these regions, and as with all classical Indian dances, their contextual roots are in the ancient Hindu Sanskrit text Natya Shastra, but with influences from the culture fusion between India and southeast Asia.
+Sankardeva introduced the musical composition, Borgeet, and dance-drama styles – Ankia Naat and Sattriya - that is now popular in West Bengal and Assam.
+In Manipur state, a traditional dance - Raas Leela - inspired by the theme of love and devotion between Krishna, Radha and the gopis, is enacted using the Manipuri dance style.
+The contextual roots of these dance drama arts are found in the ancient text Natya Shastra, but with influences from the culture fusion between India and southeast Asia.

-On Janmashtami, parents dress up their children as characters in the legends of Krishna, such as gopis and as Krishna.
-Temples and community centers are decorated with regional flowers and leaves, while groups recite or listen to the tenth chapter of Bhagavata Purana, and the Bhagavata Gita.
+On Janmashtami, parents dress up their children as Krishna or the gopis.
+Temples and community centers are decorated with regional flowers and leaves, while groups recite or listen to the tenth chapter of the Bhagavata Purana, and the Bhagavata Gita.

 Janmashtami is a major festival celebrated with fasts, vigil, recitation of scriptures and Krishna prayers in Manipur.
 Dancers performing Raslila are a notable annual tradition during Janmashtami in Mathura and Vrindavan.
-Children play the Likol Sannaba game in the Meetei Vaishnava community.
+Children play the Likol Sannaba game in the Meetei Krishnaite community.

 The Shree Govindajee Temple and the ISKCON temples particularly mark the Janmashtami festival.
-Janmashtami is celebrated in Assam at homes, in community centers called Namghars (Assamese: নামঘৰ), and the temples usually though Janmashtami.
+Janmashtami is celebrated in Assam at homes, in community centers called Namghars (Assamese: নামঘৰ).
 According to the tradition, the devotees sing the Nam, perform pujas and sharing food and Prasada.

 Odisha and West Bengal

 In the eastern state of Odisha, specifically the region around Puri and in Nabadwip, West Bengal, the festival is also referred to as Sri Krishna Jayanti or simply Sri Jayanti.
 People celebrate Janmashtami by fasting and worship until midnight.
 The Bhagavata Purana is recited from the 10th chapter, a section dedicated to the life of Krishna.
 The next day is called "Nanda Ucchhaba" or the joyous celebration of Krishna's foster parents Nanda and Yashoda.
 Devotees keep fasting during the entire day of Janmashtami.
 They bring water from Ganga to bathe Radha Madhaba during their abhisheka ceremony.
 A grand abhisheka is performed at midnight for the small Radha Madha.
+In Odisha, the Jagannath Temple in Puri, best known for its grand Ratha Yatra celebrations, perform a Ratha Yatra during Janmashtami.